16 Days of Activism Against Gender-based Violence

-The City of Maribyrnong is proud to once again support the 16 Days of Activism against Gender-Based Violence campaign, an annual international campaign featuring local activities that aim to raise awareness about gender-based violence.
+Maribyrnong is again supporting the 16 Days of Activism against Gender-Based Violence campaign, featuring local activities as part of international efforts to raise awareness of gender-based violence.

-16 Days of Activism started on 25 November, coinciding with International Day for the Elimination of Violence Against Women, and wraps up on 10 December, which marks Human Rights Day.
+16 Days of Activism starts on 25 November, coinciding with International Day for the Elimination of Violence Against Women, and wraps up on 10 December, which marks Human Rights Day.

 Stay up-to-date with the latest news by subscribing to our eNews.